 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that enables self-employed individuals to set aside a portion of their self-employment income.
-Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role more than the 25% you (the employer) already contributed.
+Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that enables entrepreneurs to contribute a percentage of their net earnings.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) are limited to contributions from the employer role more than the 25% you (the employer) already contributed.
 If you have employees, it's required to contribute the same amount for them as you do for yourself.
-You have the flexibility to contribute a set monetary value or a percentage of wages to employee accounts.
+It's your choice whether to contribute a set monetary value or a percentage of wages to employee accounts.
 A SEP IRA works well for companies with cycles of high revenue and low revenue.
-In contrast to some alternatives, SEP IRAs lack costly startup or administrative fees.
+Compared to other retirement options, SEP IRAs lack expensive setup or ongoing fees.

 Solo 401(k)

-Plan Overview: Solo 401(k)s, also called an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan intended for businesses with no employees or where the only employee is a spouse.
-These plans function similarly to traditional employer-managed 401(k) plans, and allow you to contribute as both an employee or an employer with pre-tax money.
-This offers more savings versus SEPs or IRAs; however, the increased savings potential may be offset by more restricted investment choices.
-With this type of plan, you can make either traditional or Roth deferrals, which share the same tax benefits as their IRA contribution counterparts.
+Plan Overview: The Solo 401(k), also called an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan meant for businesses without employees or if the only employee is your spouse.
+These plans are similar to traditional employer-managed 401(k) plans, and let you make contributions as both an employer and an employee with pre-tax money.
+This allows for more savings than SEPs or IRAs; however, the extra savings options can be balanced by more limited investment options.
+In a solo 401(k) plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.

 Eligibility: Solo 401(k)s are available solely to business owners and their spouses are eligible to open and contribute to a solo 401(k).